 However, what really gets these pigs going is feeding them!
 As part of the excursion, sticks and apples are distributed to visitors.
 After some instruction on how to feed them, you can feed the pigs to your heart’s content.
 Did you know that pigs can eat more than five pounds of food a day?
 Little bits of apple, distributed by staff, are plentiful and always within easy reach!

-When your camera roll is as full as a pig’s belly, it’s time to head back to Great Stirrup Cay and induce some serious swine envy amongst your friends and family!
+When your heart is as full as a pig’s belly, it’s time to head back to Great Stirrup Cay and induce some serious swine envy amongst your friends and family!

 Have you been swimming with the pigs?
 What’s your favorite excursion on Great Stirrup Cay?